meghavi-mstack/document-parser/README.md

 - Mistral API key
 - Gemini API key
 - Streamlit 1.0.0 or higher (for the UI)
+- Mammoth 1.9.0 or higher (for DOCX processing)

 ### Install from Source